datachefs/datachefs/pages/strategies/community.md

 Given that today's ecosystem of data science, data engineering, analytics, etc. aren't diverse, how do we ensure that as we democratize working with data we also build an ecosystem that's truly inclusive?
 The key: don't make diversity an afterthought.
 As we grow an ecosystem of Data Chefs, we need to:
 - Design in diversity from the ground up
-- Start by putting diverse community grassroots groups at the center of the ecosystem -- especially diverse grassroots groups that operate at scale's
+- Start by putting diverse community grassroots groups at the center of the ecosystem -- especially diverse grassroots groups that operate at scale